-I created this exhibit and presentations to highlight the many different people and the many different backgrounds of people who serve(d) our country, as well as to illustrate ways we use food and cuisine to communicate.
+I created this exhibit and presentations to highlight the many different people who serve(d) our country, as well as to illustrate ways we use food and cuisine to communicate.

-Each of these packages sends the message, “I love you.
-I miss you,” and each family conveys their love, longing – even humor- in their own unique way, often using foods- especially foods the reflect their heritage or region – to express their feelings.
+Each of these packages carries within it the message, “I love you, I miss you.”
+Each family conveys their love, longing – even their humor- in their own unique way, often by using foods which also reflect their family’s tradition, heritage or region.

-The feelings of love and longing are universal yet how this is expressed this can be a window into culture, tradition, and background of people, as well as insight into our history as a nation.
-Becoming more aware of who serves is one way of fostering community and expanding our understanding of America and who serves in uniform.
+Feelings of love and longing are universal yet how this is expressed can be a window into culture, tradition, and background of people.
+Brought together, this compilation lends insight into our story as a nation.
+Becoming more aware of who serves in uniform is one way of fostering community and expanding our understanding of America.